learn-co-curriculum/dsc-types-of-trends/README.md

 ### Exponential trend

 Another type of trend that can be observed is an exponential trend.
 A typical example could be a company's sales.
-As small companies start to grow sales could be slower, when their product catches people's attention the sales can start to grow exponentially.
+As small companies start to grow sales could be slower; when their product catches people's attention the sales can start to grow exponentially.
 A simulated example can be found below.

 ```python